 When Lansweeper scans a Windows computer, it retrieves the events found in the Windows Logs section of the computer's Event Viewer.
-It's important to note however that, to keep your database as small as possible, only error events are scanned by default.
+However, it's important to note that, to keep your database as small as possible, only error events are scanned by default.
 Looking at the screenshot below for instance, the first 3 events will be scanned by default, but the 4th and 5th event will not.
 Additional event types (warning, information, success audit or failure audit) can be manually enabled for scanning, if required.

 To enable scanning of additional (non-error) event types, do the following: